ron-from-nl/TinyPass/README.md

 ### Search

-The interface has a powerful search engine that searches deep into "Secrets" and "Custom Fields", optionally filtered by the Group Search field (SQLite "LIKE" wildcards "_" and "%" apply.
+The interface has a good search engine that deeply searches inside the Fields of your Secrets, optionally filtered by Group (SQL wildcards "_" and "%" are supported.

 ### Sort